bomingfan/friend-finder/README.md

 ```
 npm install express body-parser
 ```
 Heroku Link:
 https://friend-finder-boot.herokuapp.com/

-Please click `Go to Survey` button to begin:
+Please click `Go to Survey` button to begin.

-Finish all the questions and your cloest match will show up.
+Finish all the questions and your closest match will show up.